Solid angles associated to Minkowski reduced bases: The 4-dimensional case

 The new Gram matrix $Q'$ has all diagonal entries equal to $d$, each off-diagonal entry is at most $\frac{d}{2}$ and more importantly one such entry, say $a_1$, is non-positive.
 Therefore:

 And so:

 \end{proof}

-By this result, we can narrow down our search to forms with all non-negative elements.
+By this result, we can narrow down our search to forms with all non-negative entries.
 This significantly reduces the number reduction conditions.
-It can be easily checked that all the reduction conditions in $\M_3$ are now satisfied, and also all five vectors $\{(v_1+v_2+v_3+v_4),(-v_1-v_2-v_3+v_4),(-v_1+v_2+v_3+v_4),(v_1-v_2+v_3+v_4),(v_1+v_2-v_3+v_4)\}$ have norm not less least that of $v_4$.
-So there are 12 remaining conditions and we rearrange them as:
+It can be easily checked that all the reduction conditions similar to those in 3a)-3c) are now satisfied, and also all five vectors

+have norm at least that of $v_4$.
+So there are 12 remaining reduction conditions and we rearrange them as: